 Even if you have bot mitigation measures in place, it is very likely that there is malicious activity that your current solution is not detecting.
 For example, if orders per minute are increasing so quickly that the backend is struggling to scale, it may be worth investigating further.

 Bots adapt quickly, so even if your solution worked at the start, the botters may have retooled and identified ways to bypass your defenses.
-Fortunately, there are newer solutions, like Cequence Bot Defense, that can react as quickly as the bots and maintain high efficacy to keep defeating those malicious bots.
+Fortunately, there are newer solutions, like Cequence API Spartan, that can react as quickly as the bots and maintain high efficacy to keep defeating those malicious bots.

 The shopping bots are sure to be out in force again this holiday season, and they are smarter than ever.
 Unfortunately, you can be certain that they will be hard to differentiate from legitimate customer activity, and, if left unchecked, will lead to a poor customer experience, reduced inventory allocation, cost overruns and performance issues.
 Some retailers might wonder if it matters who gets the sale during such a busy season as long as inventory keeps moving, but research shows it can lead to dissatisfied guests and brand damage.